 What are the relative adverbs in English?
 They are; when, where and why.
 We use them as joiners to join clauses together.
-Each relative adverb has its own purpose or role and they are used to describe the noun in the clause.
+Each relative adverb has its own purpose or role, and they are used for describing the noun in the clause.

 We use the relative adverb ‘when‘ as an adverb in reference to time;